Boyle-Lab/SOM-Browser/README.md

 To streamline the installation process, we have provided the "install_browser.sh" script, which automates all the steps to initialize the Docker containers.
-Before running this, you will need to make some minor edits to it and some other files in the SOM-Browser directory and unzip the browser SQL datafiles:
+Before running this, you will need to make some minor edits to it and some other files in the SOM-Browser directory:

 1) Edit the "BROWSER_PATH" variable at the head of "install_browser.sh" to match the absolute path to the browser files on your machine.